YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 Resource Versions
 -----------------

-Because there can be multiple files which are all conceptually different versions of the same thing (e.g., ``views/index.hb.html`` and ``views/index.iphone.hb.html``), the |RS| defines **resource version** as the metadata about each file and resource as the metadata about the file
+Because there can be multiple files that are all conceptually different versions of the same thing (e.g., ``views/index.hb.html`` and ``views/index.iphone.hb.html``), the |RS| defines **resource version** as the metadata about each file and resource as the metadata about the file